Stephane Milhim

 Stephane Milhim (born November 20, 1990) is a former offensive guard who played college football at UMass.

-High school career
+Early life

 Milhim attended Charles W. Flanagan High School in Pembroke Pines, Florida.
 As an offensive lineman, he was a Sun-Sentinel All-County Honorable Mention who played in the Broward County North-South All-Star game, he was also named Team MVP as a senior.

 College career

 Milhim signed a national letter of intent with UMass.
 After redshirting in 2008, he played in 40 games over the next four seasons, including starting 37 of them.
 Although primarily a tackle, Milhim showed versatility over his career by playing all five positions on the offensive line.

 Professional career

 After being graded as a seventh-round pick in the 2013 NFL draft, Milhim went undrafted and signed with the Jacksonville Jaguars.
 He was placed on injured reserve on August 7, 2013.

 Milhim was released by Jacksonville on May 2, 2014.